opf/openproject/docs/user-guide/notifications/notification_settings/README.md

   - All priority changes
   - All new comments

+When someone [mentions](../../user-guide/work-packages/edit-work-package/#-notification-mention) you (@xxx) in e.g. a work package description or comment you will receive an in-app notification if you are a member of the respective project as long as you did not choose to opt-out of receiving notifications in your settings.

-In addition to the in-app notifications, you will also get a once-a-day summary of all notifications by email.
-To finetune Email Reminders, [click here](../../../getting-started/my-account#email-reminders).
+By default you do not receive any notifications about your own changes.
+In addition to the in-app notifications, you will also get a once-a-day summary of all notifications as **[Email reminders](../../../getting-started/my-account#email-reminders)**.

 ___